Control4: Acquisitions

 The Neeo purchase marked Control4's final acquisition before it was bought and merged with SnapAV in late summer, 2019.

 Future of Company

 On April 15, 2024, it was announced that Resideo Technologies, a manufacturer and distributor of technology-driven products, would acquire Snap One for $10.75 per share in cash, for a transaction value of approximately $1.4 billion, inclusive of net debt.
 The acquisition was completed on June 14 of 2024.
 Resideo will integrate Snap One into its ADI Global Distribution.
 This will provide integrators with increased selection of 1P and 3P products through ADI branch stores and expand Control4's presence throughout the world.
+This business model is expected to continue after ADI Global Distribution spins off from Resideo in mid 2026.